This Marvel character first appeared in 1978. It was just a goofy concept (disco guy on rocket skates) that wasn’t meant to be around for long.

 Acrobatics requires being on rocket skates.

-- Limitation: Cling only when Running has 7 APs engaged, and only for up to two successive Phases].
+- Cling only when Running has 7 APs engaged, and lasts for a maximum of two Phases].

 - The volley of micro-missiles may have been something like Projectile weapons: 09 with a 0 APs Area of Effect and Thermal vision: 06.
 Tentatively (especially for the Thermal Vision).